 To manage these risks, the Lessees' management have implemented a credit rating system for customers, where credit terms and deposit requirements are granted based on the credit standing of the respective customer.
 The Company also believes that CREC's sales to TransCo, being a Government-owned-and-controlled entity, have a low risk of default.
-The Company's Lessees' key customers include creditworthy purchasers such as large diversified conglomerates such as AC Energy Corporation, multinational companies such as Shell Energy Philippines, industrial park operators such as Freeport Area of Bataan and Economic Power Management, Inc. (EPMI) a wholly owned subsidiary of Laguna Technopark, developer of one of the country's leading world class industrial parks, among others.
+The Company's Lessees' key customers include creditworthy purchasers such as large diversified conglomerate such as SM Prime Holdings, Inc., various establishments of Gaisano and Ortigas, industrial park operators such as Freeport Area of Bataan, among others.

 The Company also believes that its Lessees have strong and stable relationships with their respective customers.
 CREC has a 20-year offtake contract with TransCo, which commenced on March 16, 2016 with respect to the sale of power from Clark Solar Power Plant.
-All of the customers of the operators of the solar power plants located on the Leased Properties have a weighted average (by contracted capacity) term of 8.3 years as of December 31, 2023.
-Out of the total contracted capacity of such solar power plants of 123.1MW{AC} as of December 31, 2023, 24.0% will expire in 2024, 38.9% will expire in 2025, and 37.1% will expire beyond 2025.
+All of the customers of the operators of the solar power plants located on the Leased Properties have a weighted average (by contracted capacity) term of 10.6 years as of December 31, 2024.
+Out of the total contracted capacity of such solar power plants of 280.0MW{AC} as of December 31, 2024, 14.7% will expire in 2025, 6.1% will expire in 2026, 6.5% will expire in 2027 and 72.7% will expire beyond 2027.
 Many of the customers have been clients of such solar power plant operators since 2017 and have renewed their contracts.